 Policymakers should reject the tenets of critical race theory and orient public policy toward rebuilding the institutions of family, education, and work for Americans of all racial backgrounds.
 True equality will be achieved by maximizing the ability of Americans to become self-sufficient, not by dividing Americans on the basis of race and apportioning resources based on skin color.

-Hi, my name is [FIRST NAME] and I’m a constituent from [CITY].
+My name is [NAME] and I am a constituent from [CITY, STATE].

 Get the facts: what critical race theory is and how Americans can fight it. https://imprimis.hillsdale.edu/critical-race-theory-fight/